 By Maddie Pasquariello of East Coast Health

-- Add the rest of the ingredients and press Smoothie.
-(If your Blendtec doesn’t have a Smoothie button, blend on a Low speed for 10 seconds, then a Medium to Medium-Low speed for 10 seconds, then Medium to Medium-High speed for 40 seconds.)
+- Blend the hemp seeds and water using the Smoothie cycle until frothy.
+If your Blendtec doesn’t have a smoothie cycle, blend on a Low speed for 10 seconds, then a Medium to Medium-Low speed for 10 seconds, then Medium to Medium-High speed for 40 seconds.

 - Add the maple syrup and sea salt and blend on high until combined and no hemp seed pieces remain.
 Enjoy!

 If you would like to look into another vegan-friendly recipe, then feel free to check out our Turmeric Vegan Milk Elixir recipe.